 Allowed training data source and categories:

-Each run must report the type of training data used in person recognition used from the following two categories: (see the DTD):
+Each run must report the type of training data used for person recognition from the following two categories: (see the DTD):

 - "A" - Training data used one or more provided query official images only - no video.